We had a great time giving Ghyll Scrambling a go in the Lake District. This was a family-friendly scramble. Read this to find out more.

-When we recently visited the Lake District we took the opportunity to do some Ghyll Scramling.
+When we recently visited the Lake District, we took the opportunity to do some Ghyll Scrambling.

 What are Ghylls?

-Ghylls are the rocky crags that you can find on the side of the fells, and are usually filled with water.
+Ghylls are the rocky crags you can find on the side of the fells and are usually filled with water.

 Family Friendly Ghyll Scrambling

-We went Ghyll Scrambling with Distant Horizons, who can provide family friendly sessions that are suitable for smaller people.
+We went Ghyll Scrambling with Distant Horizons, who can provide family-friendly sessions suitable for smaller people.

 Check out our video below.

-All the gear was provided for us, and they even picked us up from our campsite and took us to the location.
+All the gear was provided for us; they even picked us up from our campsite and took us to the location.

 This was an excellent family activity.

-If the water is really cold, or there is a lot of it, then wetsuits are provided too.
+If the water is really cold, or there is a lot of it, wetsuits are also provided.